 -

-To upgrade successfully, your Event Manager instance must have persistent storage enabled.
-If you upgrade an Event Manager instance with ephemeral storage, all data is lost.
+To keep your data, your Event Manager instance must have persistent storage enabled.
+If you upgrade an Event Manager instance with ephemeral storage, then all data is lost.

 -